ISO/IEC 17025 2017 complete package

 2017 Transition blueprint Included

-The complete ISO 17025 2017 package is a comprehensive document package that contains everything from all the templates of procedures, processes, forms, checklists, tools, detailed guides and instructions needed to:
+The complete ISO/IEC 17025 2017 package is a comprehensive document package that contains everything from all the templates of procedures, processes, forms, checklists, tools, detailed guides and instructions needed to:

 - Start your ISO 17025 process.